DEFINING THE ISSUE.

 When talking about abuse, in any form, language matters.
 Victims of crime are always listening to find out who is safe.
 They are looking for subtle hints to reinforce or lessen their feelings of shame and self-blame.
 By using victim-centered language and naming the violence for what it is, we allow victims and survivors to see that the situation is about power – nothing else.

-When we understand what power-based violence is, we can identify it in a variety of forms.
-Examples include, but are not limited to a partner, caretaker or someone close to you who:
+When we understand what intimate partner violence is, we can identify it in a variety of forms.
+Examples include, but are not limited to an intimate partner who:

 Criticizes or humiliates

 Isolates you from others